aldivi/caland/README.md

 2. `end_year`: year to end plotting; default is `end_year = 2051`.
 3. `varname`: name of a single variable to plot (see the .csv output filenames from `plot_caland()`); the variable name is between the land type and "\_output" in these file names.
 However, do not include the surrounding "\_" characters.
 4. `ylabel`: label for y-axis corresponding to the units of your selected output variable, and whether they are changes from baseline (i.e., `varname` ending in "diff") or absolute values.
 Note that this function does not convert units so the output units of your desired plotting variable must be correctly matched with the .csv file.
-	- Here are some exmaples:
+	- Here are some examples:
 		- `ylabel = "Change from Baseline (MMT CO2eq)"`
                 - `ylabel = "MMT CO2eq"`
                 - `ylabel = "Change from Baseline (MMT C)"`